KStateMachine/kstatemachine/docs/pages/statemachine.md

 ```

 By default, factory functions start state machine.
 You can control it using `start` argument.
 All overloads accept optional argument `CreationArguments` which allows to change some options.
+Use `buildCreationArguments()` function to provide it.

 Subsequent samples will use `createStateMachine()` function, but you can choose that one which fits your needs.